ITCZ affecting PHL; cloudy skies, rain showers expected

-According to the Philippine Atmospheric Geophysical and Astronomical Services Administration, as a result, Cagayan Valley, Bicol Region, Apayao, Kalinga, Aurora and Quezon will have cloudy skies with scattered rain showers and thunderstorms.
+As a result, the Philippine Atmospheric Geophysical and Astronomical Services Administration said Western Visayas, Zamboanga Peninsula, Palawan, Occidental Mindoro, Basilan, Tawi-Tawi and Sulu will have cloudy skies with scattered rain showers and thunderstorms.

 Flash floods or landslides during severe thunderstorms are possible.